 The City College of New York is fully committed to ensuring individuals with disabilities are provided with equal and full participation at commencement activities.
 Commencement activities are developed in concert with multiple offices on campus; The AccessAbility Center/Student Disability Services (AAC/SDS) is a part of this planning process to ensure accessibility for City College's graduating students with disabilities and their guests.
-The AAC/SDS requests all students with disabilities who require accommodations during commencement activities to please complete the following Commencement Access Form (login is required with the citymail account) where you will provide your contact information and the accommodations required for you and your guests (this will include the main and divisional commencements).
-Please complete the Commencement Access Form at least two weeks prior to these activities to allow AAC/SDS to coordinate them accordingly.
-For general information related to City College's commencement activities, please visit the following Website: https://www.ccny.cuny.edu/commencement.
-If you would like to contact AAC/SDS directly with questions: via telephone: (212) 650-5913, TTY/TTD: (212) 650-8441, or email:
+The AAC/SDS asks students with disabilities who require accommodations during commencement activities, or, have guests requiring accommodations to please contact the office: via telephone: (212) 650-5913, TTY/TTD: (212) 650-8441, or email: email@example.com .

 For the divisional commencements, please visit the following pages for detailed information on disability access:

 Division of Humanities and the Arts Graduation Ceremony

 Division of Interdisciplinary Studies at CWE Graduation Ceremony